 Additional information about Commonwealth Support, HECS-HELP and Student Contributions is available at http://studyassist.gov.au/sites/StudyAssist

 Your Student Contribution will be calculated each term on the basis of your enrolment.
 Fee Notices detail the student contribution calculated for your enrolment and can be accessed online from MyCQU.
-From the You view, select the Finances tab and then select Request beside the Fee Notice section.
+Sign in with your Student ID and password, visit your Profile in the top corner and then select the Finances tab.
 The due date for payment is detailed on the Fee Notice.
 Paper copies of the Fee Notice are not issued by the University.